nickgamb/mindgardenai-site/src/pages/index.md

     Join us on this new and exciting journey!
 Follow on social media and check back regularly for new blogs and podcast episodes.
+description: " "
 intro:
   blurbs:
     - image: /img/home-mental-health-metrics.png
       title: Multimodal Analysis
-      text: AI-driven algorithms are used analyze data across multiple modalities.
+      text: AI-driven algorithms are used to analyze data across multiple modalities.
         By training detailed models of individual behavior over time, we provide deep insights, predictive analytics, and proactive mental health interventions, making personalized care accessible for everyone.
     - image: /img/eeg_android.jpg